fbpx

 How much house can you afford?

 “First-time buyers in Philadelphia have many options in the $250,000-350,00 range,” said Solo Real Estate agent Alejandro Franqui.
 “In your late twenties, a two-bedroom, two-story house in Fishtown or Point Breeze will work for you.
-When you outgrow it, you can sell it and buy a larger house or it can become an investment property that is very rentable.”
+When you outgrow it, you can sell it and buy a larger house or it can become a very rentable investment property.”
 Unlike rent payments, monthly payments towards a mortgage can become a good long-term investment, generating passive income when you decide to find another home.

 An example is a two-bedroom house listed for sale at 1491 East Wilt Street in Fishtown/East Kensington listed by Solo agent Jeff Carpineta.
 The living room has great natural light and the kitchen features new appliances including a granite wrap-around counter and stainless fridge.
 But the real selling point is the great neighborhood within walking distance of trendy restaurants, yoga studios, and parks.